Screenshot 2026-03-03 at 09.41.31.png

 Current project

-Our pilot project, Grischun, is a series of five, short documentary films exploring Romansh culture and identity in south-east Switzerland.
+Our pilot project, Grischun, is a series of five films exploring Romansh culture and identity in the mountains of south-east Switzerland.

 “A cinematic portrait of the region and its people, Grischun explores how Romansh identity, craft, and landscape intertwine — capturing a culture at a turning point, held between deep tradition and a rapidly changing world.”